bjornmeansbear/DefineEthics/README.md

 But there are cases where you are designing something for a regime you disagree with, or to be misused as symbols for things that don't really exist! (freedom, democracy?)

 Is Graphic Design a moral issue?
-Well, life and human situations are moral issues -- and Graphic Design/Communication Design helps mediate human situations; so isn't it then a moral issue?
+Human situations are moral issues -- and Graphic Design/Communication Design helps mediate human situations; so isn't it then yes, a moral issue?

-Practice two things in your designing: either help or do not harm to cultures, societies, and most importantly our planet.
+Practice two things in your designing: either help or do no harm to cultures, societies, and most importantly our planet.
 (A Hippocratic path for designing???)

 ++++++++++++++++++++++++++++